Improving turbulence control through explainable deep learning: Methods

 The flow field is entirely described by the velocity vector $\mathbf{u}(x, y, z, t) = (u, v, w)$.
 Direct numerical simulations (DNS) for training are carried out in a computational domain of dimensions $[L_x,L_y,L_z]=[2.67,1,0.8]$, i.e. the small channel configuration (SCC), and the evaluation of the resulting policies is performed in a box of size $[L_x,L_y,L_z]=[2\pi,1,\pi]$, i.e the large channel configuration (LCC).
 We consider Dirichlet boundary conditions at the lower wall and symmetry boundary conditions at the upper boundary:

 The uncontrolled turbulent flow is characterized by the friction Reynolds number, which is set to $Re_{\tau}=180$.

 To perform our DNS we use the generic partial differential equation (PDE) solver Dedalus~\cite{burns2020dedalus}.
 This solver uses a pseudo-spectral method, where solutions are expanded into Fourier series in the homogeneous ($x$ and $z$) directions and into Chebyshev polynomials into the inhomogeneous (wall-normal, $y$) direction.
 We expand solutions of the SCC into $[N_x,N_y,N_z]=[16,64,16]$ modes and we timestep the simulations using a third-order four-stage diagonally implicit Runge--Kutta and explicit Runge--Kutta (DIRK+ERK) scheme~\cite{ascher1997stabilization} with a constant time step $\Delta t^+ \approx 0.039$ ($\Delta t=0.005$).
-These computational parameters are common in the literature for the moderate Reynolds number considered in this study \cite{guastoni2023deep}.
+These computational parameters are common in the literature for the Reynolds number considered in this study \cite{guastoni2023deep}.
 The LCC simulations are performed expanding the solutions into $[N_x,N_y,N_z]=[64,64,32]$ modes using the same time-stepping scheme and time step as in the SCC case.
-These configurations (SCC and LCC) are used to perform long simulations ($t^+>20,000$) which form the dataset for training (and testing) required for the U-net models and the DRL framework.
+These configurations (SCC and LCC) are used to perform long simulations ($t^+>20,000$) which form the dataset for training (and testing) required for the U-net models and the DRL framework. \MB{The set-up for the zero-shot generalization for a $\textit{Re}_{\tau}$=550 uses the same geometry as the LCC, and is expanded into $[N_x,N_y,N_z]=[512,256,64]$ modes using the same timestepping scheme as the SCC with a constant time step $\Delta t=0.001$.}